 Grayson and Paul took further shots at one another during the debate, and continued on television.
 A recent Rand Paul ad portrays the secretary as part of the very Washington establishment that many Americans today resent.
 Such typical election gibbering aside, there are stark differences between the two primary candidates.

 Undoubtedly inspired by his father’s libertarianism, Paul proposed to shut down several federal agencies, including the Department of Education, in order to rein in spending.
 Grayson offered a spending freeze which is what President Obama suggested last January as well.
-Paul has been critical of the Federal Reserve, the USA PATRIOT Act and health care reform, all because they infringe on people’s civil liberties.
+Paul has been critical of the Federal Reserve, the USA PATRIOT Act and health-care reform, all because they infringe on people’s civil liberties.

 On his campaign website, Paul blames the Fed for inflating the housing bubble that produced the recession: the central bank “spiked the punch,” it reads, “and is now acting surprised that the party got out of hand.”
-The Patriot Act, he claims, overstepped the boundaries of federal power as stipulated by the constitution.
+The Patriot Act, he claims, overstepped the boundaries of federal power as stipulated by the Constitution.
 The federal government must not be given a blank check in the name of national security.

 Finally, Paul is one of the few American politicians today who openly criticizes the massive bailouts of Wall Street and automakers, describing them as “a transfer of wealth from those who have earned to those who have squandered.”
-The bailouts were unconstitutional, according to Paul; “reward inefficient and corrupt management, rob taxpayers, hurt smaller and more responsible private firms, exacerbate our budget problems, explode national debt, and destroy our US dollar.”
+The bailouts were unconstitutional, according to Paul; “reward inefficient and corrupt management, rob taxpayers, hurt smaller and more responsible private firms, exacerbate our budget problems, explode national debt, and destroy our American dollar.”